Foods for Fighting Inflammation, Arthritis and Joint Pain

 About the Author:

-Lisha Andrew is a bariatric dietitian of the Center for Bariatric Surgery at The Miriam Hospital.
+Lisha Bethel, MS, RD, LDN, is a bariatric dietitian of the Center for Bariatric Surgery at The Miriam Hospital.
 She received her bachelor of science in food and nutrition/dietetics at Framingham State University and a master of science in nutrition and health promotion at Simmons University.

 Find a Doctor